 This is an introduction to the study of genetics using classical and molecular approaches.
 Topics covered include transmission genetics, replication of DNA, gene expression and control, and population genetics.
 Three lectures, one laboratory.
 Prerequisites: BIO 101 and BIO 102.

 BIO 316 Evolutionary Biology

 This course includes the history, genetic basis and products of evolutionary forces, including understanding the factors that affect evolutionary change, and the modes of evolutionary change.
 This course is designed to present the evidence for evolution and its effects on populations from the molecular to the community and ecosystem level.
 Prerequisite: BIO 315.

 This course is a comparative study of the structure and reproduction of fungi and lower plants, with emphasis on seed plants.
 Students will study the principles of plant classification, identification and nomenclature, including the systematic relationships of vascular plants with an emphasis on flowering plants.
 Laboratories will include field trips, identification of collections and techniques used in gathering evidence for classification.
 Three lectures, one laboratory.
 Prerequisites: BIO 122/122L.
 Prerequisite or corequisite: BIO 318L

 BIO 330 Anatomy and Physiology II

 This course is an in-depth study of the structure and function of the endocrine, cardiovascular, respiratory, digestive, urinary and reproductive systems at all levels of organization.
 Other topics include fluid and electrolyte balance, acid-base balance, and pathological conditions relevant to students majoring in the health sciences.
 Three lectures and one laboratory.
-Prerequisite: CHM 113 or CHM 150 or by permission of the instructor; BIO220 is stongly recommended.
+Prerequisites: BIO 220/220L.
+Prerequisite or corequisite: BIO 330L

 CHM 164 University Chemistry